CrudusLiv/TaskZen/README.md

 Modern, signal‑driven productivity & kanban workspace built with Angular 20, Firebase, and NgRx.

 ## Firestore Composite Index (Cards Ordering)
-To enable ordered card streaming (by column + position) create a composite index in Firestore:
+To enable ordered card streaming (by column + position) a composite index is defined in `firestore.indexes.json`:

-Collection: cards
-Fields (in order):
-1. boardId Asc
-2. columnId Asc
-3. position Asc
+- collectionGroup: `cards`
+- fields: `boardId` ASC, `columnId` ASC, `position` ASC

-Without it the app will fallback to an unsorted listener and show a toast.
+Deploy with Firebase CLI (or let GitHub Actions deploy, if configured).
+Without it the app may fallback to unsorted listeners depending on your effects configuration.

-See `docs/TROUBLESHOOTING.md` for more details.

 ## ✨ Features